kaazing/gateway/doc/internal-network/p_network_addresses.md

     For more information, see the [Service Defaults Reference](../admin-reference/r_conf_serv_defs.md) documentation.

-2.  <a name="multipleip"></a>Configure ${the.gateway} to accept traffic on multiple IP addresses.
+2.  <a name="multipleip"></a>Configure the Gateway to accept traffic on multiple IP addresses.

-    If ${the.gateway} host machine has multiple IP addresses and you want the machine to accept traffic on all addresses, you can either:
+    If the Gateway host machine has multiple IP addresses and you want the machine to accept traffic on all addresses, you can either:

     -   Specify *every* hostname and port number on which you wish it to listen, or
-    -   Specify *only* the port number on which you wish ${the.gateway} to listen
+    -   Specify *only* the port number on which you wish the Gateway to listen

-    The following example shows a configuration where only the port number is specified, so that ${the.gateway} listens to all interfaces using that port.
-Here, ${the.gateway} binds to the wildcard address (`0.0.0.0`) as the host in the `<wss.bind>` element.
+    The following example shows a configuration where only the port number is specified, so that the Gateway listens to all interfaces using that port.
+Here, the Gateway binds to the wildcard address (`0.0.0.0`) as the host in the `<wss.bind>` element.

     ``` auto-links:
     <service>